ruionwriting/ubuntu-dev-ops-toolkit/docs/install-docker.md

 This will:

-* Install Docker CE adding sources list so it's easy to upgrade
+* Install Docker CE adding sources list so it's easy to upgrade.
+See [Post-install operating system](./post-install-operating-system.md)
 * Add your user to the `docker` group so you can run `docker` commands without `sudo`
 * Download and install specified Docker Compose version defined by `docker_compose_version` variable (see _playbooks/docker.yml_)